-In appendix one, we have set out further details of the findings of others that we are using in the core standards assessment 2007/2008.
+Appendix one sets out in further detail how we are using the findings of others in 2007/2008.

 First domain: Safety

 Domain outcome: Patient safety is enhanced by the use of healthcare processes, working practices and systemic activities that prevent or reduce the risk of harm to patients.